 Bentley electric car: specs, prices and on-sale date

-Sielaff said that he thought the new electric car should have more than two seats, suggesting the company could choose either a high-riding SUV-style vehicle or something lower and sportier.
-However, his belief is that it should be the latter: "a vehicle that contains a certain coupe-style or sportivity, and also a certain elegance".
+Previously, Sielaff has said that he thought a new Bentley electric car should have more than two seats – suggesting the company could choose either a high-riding SUV-style vehicle or something lower and sportier.
+However, his belief pointed towards the latter: "a vehicle that contains a certain coupe-style or sportivity, and also a certain elegance".

-Bentley’s previous CEO suggested this would be the case in 2017, as well as suggesting that the company would investigate wireless charging, because its customers wouldn’t want to get their hands dirty on mucky, wet charging cables.
+It’s also thought that Bentley could be investigating wireless charging – the firm’s previous CEO had suggested its customers wouldn’t want to get their hands dirty on mucky, wet charging cables.

 It’s impossible to put a predicted price on the forthcoming Bentley electric car, but given the high value of its current products, it’s almost certain that any future EV would cost upwards of £150,000.
 Luxury fittings and fixtures are guaranteed, alongside prodigious performance and sports car-like handling.